 ― Adrienne Rich

-Dr. Markanda loves all animals, has 3 cats, and is looking forward to getting a dog.
+Dr. Markanda loves all animals.
+She has 3 cats and Rumi, a German Shepherd.

 Dr. Markanda received her Ph.D. at the University of Minnesota in Counseling and Student Personnel Psychology.
 She received both her Bachelor of Science in Psychology and Masters of Education in Counseling Education at Northern State University.Experience: